Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Perturbation Theory

 \subsection{First Order}

-Usually, the expectation value of the bath coupling operators is assumed to vanish, but let us also consider the case where $\expval{\hat B_\mu^a}_{\rm env}^0\neq 0$.
-Then, to first order in $g$, the state of the system evolves as
+Usually, the expectation value of the bath coupling operators is assumed to vanish (e.g., if $\hat B_\mu^a$ is a linear combination of creation and annihilation operators while $\hat\rho_{\rm env}^0$ is a thermal state), but let us also consider the case where $\expval{\hat B_\mu^a}_{\rm env}^0\neq 0$.
+Then, to first order in $g$, the state of the system evolves from $t_{\rm in}$ to $t_{\rm out}$ (to be specified below) as

 where $\langle\hat H_{\rm int}(t)\rangle_{\rm env}^0 ={\rm Tr}_{\rm env}\{\hat H_{\rm int}(t)\hat\rho_{\rm env}^0\}$ denotes the average over the environment degrees of freedom.
 Up to this level, we find that the impact of the environment leads to an effective shift $\hat H_{\rm sys}\to\hat H_{\rm sys}^{\rm eff}=\hat H_{\rm sys}+ \langle\hat H_{\rm int}\rangle_{\rm env}^0$ of the system Hamiltonian.
 To study this shift, we may insert the identity operator in the system Hilbert space